 - RMDs must begin by the spouse’s RBD (as explained above).

-3) What If Your Client Inherited Funds from a Decedent Who Was Taking RMDs but Didn’t Satisfy the Annual Requirement Before Passing Away?
+3) What If the Inherited Funds Are from a Decedent Who Was Taking RMDs but Didn’t Satisfy the Annual Requirement Before Death?

 As the beneficiary, your client must satisfy all outstanding RMD amounts for the decedent, taken from the account opened by the beneficiary, by December 31 of the year the decedent passed away.